fleaflet/flutter_map/docs/introduction/go.md

 # Getting Started

 :::info Beta Documentation
-This documentation is in beta.
+This documentation is currently in beta.
 Most contents should be correct (but not yet verified), but some documentation may be missing/misleading.

+Any feedback is appreciated!
+Please comment or leave a code review on [pull request #992 on GitHub](https://github.com/fleaflet/flutter_map/pull/992).

-For all documentation, use the official README at [https://github.com/fleaflet/flutter_map](https://github.com/fleaflet/flutter_map), until further notice.
+You can still locate the old documentation in official README at <https://github.com/fleaflet/flutter_map>.

 _This is a temporary notice_
 :::